JimmyTan2000/SiT/README.md

 2. Pose Estimation: Estimate the pose given the new scene
 3. Second View synthesis: Predict scene again with estimated pose

-We have included our presentation slide `Practical Image and Video Synthesis Presentation.pdf` in our repository, hoping to clarify potential questions.
+## Additional materials

-Note: Our dataset is generated using [this repository](https://github.com/JimmyTan2000/nerf-image-generation).
+We have included our presentation slide `Practical Image and Video Synthesis Presentation.pdf`, as well as our report `Practical_Image_and_Video_Synthesis_Report.pdf` in our repository, hoping to clarify potential questions.

 ## Contributors (equal contributions)
 - Jimmy Tan